Education and Training

 Projects will be delivered through an expansion of the existing National Collaborative Research Infrastructure Strategy (NCRIS) and will bring the Government's investment in NRI projects under the Plan to $4.1 billion over 12 years (indexed for inflation).

 The Australian Government has provided total funding of $140.0 million to enable urgent upgrades to Australia’s two peak high performance-computing facilities located at the Australian National University (announced in the 2017‑18 Mid-Year Economic and Fiscal Outlook (MYEFO)) and the Pawsey Supercomputing Centre hosted at the University of Western Australia provided through the Industry portfolio.

 The NCRIS Program provides important infrastructure to the Australian research community and benefits rural and regional Australia through localised research infrastructure projects and facilities.
 Research in health and agriculture is directly supported by many NRI facilities, which also support industry and research collaborations on genomics and grain yields.
 Benefits will be realised for researchers in regional and remote areas through continued access to NRI through eResearch platforms.

 Early Learning Languages Australia (ELLA)

-The Australian Government has committed $11.8 million over three years from 2018-19 to extend the highly successful ELLA program in up to 5,000 preschool services, and trial ELLA in Foundation to Year 2 in up to 300 schools.
+The Australian Government committed $11.8 million over three years from 2018-19 to extend the ELLA program in up to 5,000 preschool services, and trial ELLA in Foundation to Year 2 in up to 300 schools.
 There will be further development of the ELLA apps into four new languages; Turkish, German, Korean and Vietnamese.
 Regional and remote Australia will benefit directly as the apps are designed so that preschool educators do not need the knowledge of the language being taught.
 This is particularly beneficial for use in regional and remote communities where access to qualified language teachers can be limited.